KQKQ-FM: Top 40-CHR (1980–2004)

 Another 1981 promotion involved the station asking listeners to affix Sweet 98 FM's "stickificates" to their bumpers for a chance to win $98,000.
 After stringing the promotion out over several months by sending jocks out in a "Roving (Buick) Riviera" to pull stickificate-bearing cars over and give out small cash prizes and gift certificates, the station told listeners to bring their stickificates (and cars) to the Crossroads Mall parking lot at 72nd and Dodge one early June evening.
-The result was a traffic jam, chaos, and much publicity for the station proving to Billy, Mark, and all of the Sweet 98 jocks that there is no such thing as bad publicity.
+The result was a traffic jam, chaos, and much publicity for the station proving to Billy, Mark, and all of the Sweet 98 jocks proved to everyone that there is no such thing as a bad publicity.

 In 1982, the station initiated on-air bingo games as a means of increasing listenership, a promotional idea that dragged on for several ratings periods, in one form or another.
-"Big Guy" a squeaky voiced character created by Mark.
-Big Guy was the mascot of Sweet 98 FM's bingo promotions.
+"Big Guy" Was a Mickey Mouse type squeaky voiced character created by Mark.
+Big Guy Was of course the mascot of Sweet 98 FM's bingo promotions.
 In the fall of 1982 listeners were tormented for an entire afternoon when Big Guy ostensibly took over the control room and played the Toni Basil song "Mickey" over and over, while an exasperated Billy pounded on the studio door imploring Big Guy to give him back control of the station.

 A later bingo promotion culminated in what was billed as the "world's largest bingo game", wherein roughly 10,000 listeners crowded into Omaha's Civic Auditorium for a long evening of shtick and bingo for thousands in cash and prizes.
 One memorable moment came when a seemingly meek elderly woman claimed to have a bingo and made her way, gingerly to the stage only to be told that she did not after all have the matching numbers.
-Upon receiving this news the formerly adorable grandmother unleashed a profanity laced tirade on Billy and the Sweet 98 jocks, much to the delight of the crowd.
+Upon receiving this news was an adorable but cute grandmother unleashed a profanity laced tirade on Billy and the Sweet 98 FM jocks much to the delight of the crowd.